MADRS-interview/MADRS-transcribe/README.md

 # MADRS Interview Transcription

-A repository to implement the transcription pipeline for MADRS.
+A repository to implement the transcription pipeline for MADRS automation.

 ## Usage

-A conda environment with required dependencies can be initialized by running `conda env create -f environment.yml` from the repository root.
-You can activate the new environment by running `conda activate MADRS-transcribe`.
+A conda environment with the required dependencies is specified with the included `environment.yml` and `requirements.txt` files.
+Initialize this environment by running `conda env create -f environment.yml` followed by `pip -r requirements.txt` run from the repository root.
+You can then activate the new environment by running `conda activate MADRS-transcribe`.

-Audio files to be transcribed should be placed in `data/interviews/audio`.
-The transcription pipeline can then by run by running the python script `/scripts/transcribe.py`, or run `git transcribe` after initializing the repository with the script described below.
-Transcripts will appear in `data/interviews/transcripts`.

-### `git` aliases
-Run the script `/scripts/init-repo` to configure aliases local to this repository to run key data ops.